Bing redirect virus on Mac: Removal instruction

 Read on, and we'll explain how to remove Bing from Chrome and other browsers.

 How to remove Bing redirect virus automatically

-Luckily, in 2020 there are many apps that recognize the Bing virus.
-One of the latest antiviruses, CleanMyMac X does that well.
-This app is notarized by Apple and detects many PUPs as well as key loggers, adware extensions, etc.
+Luckily, in 2020 many apps recognize the Bing virus.
+One of the latest antiviruses, CleanMyMac X, does that well.
+This app is notarized by Apple and detects many PUPs and key loggers, adware extensions, etc.

 If all you are looking for is to delete the Bing redirect virus, you may go with a free version of CleanMyMac X.